top of page

 Introduction:

-1. Research Phase:
+1. Research phase:

 1.2.
-Competitor Analysis: Analyzed competitor e-commerce management systems to identify best practices, successful features, and potential differentiators.
+Competitor analysis: Analyzed competitor e-commerce management systems to identify best practices, successful features, and potential differentiators.
 Compared user experiences to determine areas where the existing system falls short.

-2. Ideation Phase:
+2. Ideation phase:

-3. Design Phase:
+3. Design phase:

-4. Testing Phase:
+4. Testing phase:

 4.1.
-Usability Testing: Conducted usability testing sessions with e-commerce administrators and store owners to evaluate the redesigned system's usability and effectiveness.
+Usability testing: Conducted usability testing with the volunteers within the company.
 Identified pain points and areas for improvement.

-5. Development Phase:
+5. Development phase:

 Conclusion: